saakshisingh243/saakshisingh243/README.md

 ### About Me

-- Upcoming SDE Intern at Amazon
+- SDE Intern at Amazon
 - AWS Certified Cloud Practitioner
 - Google Women Engineers Scholar (Cohort 4)
 - Interned at NoQs Digital as a Data Analyst